WordPress-Satkhira-Community/default-post-author/readme.txt

 Contributors: monarchwp23,wpdelower
 Tags: post author, default post author, wp post, posts Requires at least: 6.1
-Tested up to: 6.4.2
+Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Donate Link: https://www.wpsatkhira.com/donate

-The easiest way to set default post author in your WordPress Site.
+The easiest way to set a default post author in your WordPress Site.

 == Description ==

+**Try Default Post Author on a demo site: Click here => https://tastewp.org/plugins/default-post-author/ **

 The "Default Post Author" plugin is a powerful tool designed to simplify the process of setting a default post author on your WordPress site.
 With this plugin, you can easily define a default author for all new posts, ensuring consistency and saving you valuable time.